YoungAlliance/YoungAlliance.github.io/change/index.md

 published: true
 ---

-Connect with us and hear our vision for the future of Cancer Research.
+Connect with us and hear our vision for the future of cancer research.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/rGxHurStOfI" frameborder="0" allowfullscreen></iframe>
+<iframe width="854" height="480" src="https://www.youtube.com/embed/wYp9BdVqmSw" frameborder="0" allowfullscreen></iframe>